-This homemade fondant recipe not only teaches how to make rolled fondant from scratch, it is packed with tips and tricks for best fondant results.
+This homemade fondant recipe not only teaches how to make fondant icing from scratch, it is packed with tips and tricks for best fondant results.
 Learn how to make delicious fondant of various flavors with this easy fondant recipe.

 Fondant is a very versatile icing.
 It has taken cake decorating to a whole new level with its ability to not only be used as a cake covering but also to make stunning 3D sugar figurines and flowers.
+Fondant is often used to decorate wedding cakes and other celebration cakes.

 Despite this, there are often not-so-positive reviews on its taste.
 Most commercially purchased fondants are expensive.
 Where we find cheaper ones, they usually taste so bad that people just peel and throw them away.